US eyes potential second round of in-person talks with Iran as blockade takes hold

 By Kevin Liptak, Alayna Treene, Adam Cancryn, CNN

-(CNN) — Marathon talks that failed to produce a breakthrough between the United States and Iran were not the final word in negotiations, officials in the US and the region said Monday.
+(CNN) — Marathon talks that failed to produce a breakthrough between the United States and Iran were not the final word in negotiations, officials in the US and the region said Monday, as the contours of the two sides’ disagreement — primarily over Tehran’s nuclear ambitions — came into sharper focus.

+In Islamabad on Saturday, American negotiators proposed a 20-year pause on Iran enriching uranium, a source familiar with the discussions said.
+Iran responded with a proposal for a five-year suspension, which the US has rejected, according to a US official.

+The gap, for now, remains unresolved.
+But the detail illustrates the challenges ahead in the negotiations.

 Trump officials are internally discussing details for a potential second, in-person meeting with Iranian officials before a ceasefire expires on April 21, a source familiar with the talks told CNN, though it’s unclear whether such a meeting would materialize.